ppw0021/ense803_prism_assignment2/report.typ

 #pagebreak()

 == PRISM Model
-Here is our PRISM model for the project, it was created and initially written in VSCode, then tested in the PRISM model checker.
+Here is our PRISM model for the project.
 ```js
 mdp